ktonge/Election_Analysis/README.md

 3. Raymon Anthony Doane recieved 3.1% of the votes with 11,606 votes

 > The winner of the election was Diana Degette with 73.8% of the vote with 85,213 votes.

+# Election Audit Summary
+I had significant challenges getting the code to run at all.
+I kept repeatedly getting the following error message.

+Overall I was able to show that Jefferson had 10.5% of the turnout, 38855 total votes.
+I am planning on resubmitting this challenge.

+I was honestly suprised how much I struggled with this challenge, Python seems really intuitive.
+I got alot of identation errors, but I was following the provided code really closely.
+I tried looking at alot of different potential solutions and comparing my code but I couldn't get the full results.